-As the name likely implies for any reader, goat milk is milk derived from goat’s, rather than the more common source of milk in most countries, cows.
-While goat milk may be harder to acquire in terms of availability and access in some parts of the world, the impressive health benefits of goat milk, and the recent research into its positive effects on the human body have made it a very popular choice in recent years.
-Although goats only produce about 2% of the global milk supply, it is cheaper to process, due to it not requiring homogenization (the small fat molecules do not separate and remain suspended in the cream).
-Certain studies have recommended that goat milk not be given to very young children, due to their unique nutritional needs in their developmental stages, but as we age, the chemical composition and impact of goat milk on our body is actually preferable to the effects of cow milk.
-For example, people who suffer from lactose intolerance can digest goat milk far better than cow milk due to its much higher levels of beneficial fatty acids (twice that of cow milk).
-Goat milk is commonly processed into cheeses, butter, ice cream, and yoghurts, many of which are considered delicacies due to their high buttermilk content and rich consistency.
+As the milk is derived from goats, rather than the common source of milk in most countries, cows, it may be harder to acquire in some parts of the world.
+The impressive health benefits of goat milk and the recent research into its positive effects on the human body have made it a very popular choice.
+Although goats only produce about 2% of the global milk supply, it is cheaper to process because it doesn’t require homogenization (the small fat molecules do not separate and remain suspended in the cream).
+Certain studies have recommended that goat milk should not be given to very young children, due to their unique nutritional needs in their developmental stages.
+As we age, the chemical composition and impact of this milk on the body is actually preferable to the effects of cow milk.
+For example, people who suffer from lactose intolerance, digest goat milk far better than cow milk due to its higher levels of beneficial fatty acids (twice that of cow milk).
+Goat milk is commonly processed into cheese, butter, ice cream, and yogurt, many of which are considered delicacies due to their high buttermilk content and rich consistency.

 Health Benefits of Goat Milk

 The health benefits of goat milk are attributed to its properties that strengthen bones, boost immunity, and much more.
 Let’s have a detailed look at the most common benefits.

 Milk of all varieties is rich in calcium, and goat milk is no exception.
 In addition, it may give you a comparable amount of calcium as cow milk without any side effects, ensuring that the calcium deposits stay rich and stable while helping prevent osteoporosis.